 Israelis love shopping for groceries at the market, so that’s where you’ll get the idea of what they eat on a regular basis and what they buy for more important occasions such as a Shabbat dinner.
 I have visited countless markets in Israel – from the most famous Mahane Yehuda in Jerusalem and HaCarmel in Tel Aviv, to the market of lesser visited Netanya – and each time it’s a great cultural experience (not to mention, I always find great fresh fruits and vegetables).

 Some of the tours mentioned in the previous section are market tours that include food tastings, but I strongly encourage you to even explore the market on your own.
+It’s a great way to learn about Israeli food.

 TIP: If you intend to shop at Carmel Market, make sure you practice your market skills first.
 It’s well known that vendors try to scam customers!